HackBulgaria/NodeJS-1/week1/1-hackernews-scraper/README.md

 You can use [node-persist](https://github.com/simonlast/node-persist) library for that.

+### Email confirmation for subscriber

+It is not a good idea to let everyone subscribe with every email without any verification.
+This will easily become a spam bot!

+So you are going to implement an email-verification mechanism:

+* A new user subscribes with a given email - `user@awesome.com`
+* An email is sent to `user@awesome.com` with a **confirmation link** - you should think about how to implement that
+* The user clicks on the confirmation link and he is confirmed.

+**Keep in mind that you should not send emails to non-confirmed users!**

+We want to avoid spamming innocent souls.

 ### API Endpoints for the subscriber

 We should have the following API endpoints: